swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 Types that are API-compatible with OSLog that allow logging to OSLog when building for Apple platforms and logging to stderr or files on non-Apple platforms.
 This should not be dependent on any LSP specific types and be portable to other packages.

+### SKUtilities

+Types that should be sharable by the different modules that implement SourceKit-LSP but that are not generic enough to fit into `SwiftExtensions` or that need to depend on `SKLogging` and thus can’t live in `SwiftExtensions`.

 ### SKOptions

 Configuration options to change how SourceKit-LSP behaves, based on [Configuration files](../Documentation/Configuration%20File.md).